-Structural changes in the shipping industry in Australia may continue to involve a decline in the number of scheme participants.
+Structural changes in the shipping industry in Australia have involved a decline in the number of scheme participants.
 These changes, combined with the collapse of the insurance market, has an ongoing impact on the Fund, particularly:

-- increasing risk of a default event occurring; and - significantly decreasing the pool of employers from which to collect a levy to maintain the reserves of the Fund.
+- increasing risk of a default event occurring - significantly decreasing the pool of employers from which to collect a levy to maintain the reserves of the Fund.